• Skip to main content

 How To Store Homemade Roasted Garlic:

-If you don’t use it all at once, roasted garlic keeps GREAT in the fridge for a solid two weeks (remember, it’s basically packed in olive oil).
+If you don’t use it all at once, roasted garlic keeps GREAT in the fridge in an airtight container for a at least a week (remember, it’s basically packed in olive oil).
 It may even keep longer, but that’s the longest I’ve ever had it.

 So here’s a great way to store it: You’re gonna make a sort of pastry bag.
 Get a sandwich baggie.
 Shovel the roasted garlic in there.
 Close the bag and squish the roasted garlic down to the bottom.
 Then snip off the corner of the baggie when you are ready to use it.
 Store that baggie in ANOTHER baggie (to keep it from drying out or making a mess) and you can just squeeze out however much you need!!